knutinator/spoon-planner/README.md

 [Back to Index](#index)

 ----
-## Development
+# Development

 This app was developed using an agile methodology.
 After an initial brainstorm period, an idea was settled upon.
 But, in order to fit within the scope of this project, the app was scaled down to an MVP (minimum viable product) containing just the basic functionality.

 Next, a series of user stories was written to reflect all the functionality within the app.
-All user stories can be found here: https://github.com/users/knutinator/projects/2/views/1
+All User Stories (and the associated tests) can be found further down, under the section [User Stories manual testing](#user-stories-manual-testing).

+The User Stories can also be viewed on the app's [Project Board on GitHub](https://github.com/users/knutinator/projects/2).
-(Note: some user stories were left unfinished, since they were deemed unneccesary in the MVP stage of the project)
+(Note: some user stories were left unfinished, since they were deemed unneccesary in the MVP stage of the project.
+These stories will be adressed in future developments of the app.).

 Clicking on any of the user stories reveals how each of the stories were further broken down into concrete tasks for the development team (which is me).

 Developing in this manner proved to be a useful way of keeping control of exactly what needed to be done at each stage of the process.

 Lastly, after all neccesary functionality was implemented, the app was styled in an user-friendly and mobile-first design using Bootstrap.
+The goal at this stage was to achieve a simple, yet functional design which could be improved upon in further development.
+Below are wireframe mockups that displays how I approached this task.

 <br>